 Varicose veins don't always need treatment.
-If your varicose veins are not causing you discomfort, you may not need to have treatment.
+If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 Treatment of varicose veins is usually necessary: